pranavmvp/Crowd-Density-Estimator-via-Object-Detection/README.md

 Instruction for Testing:

 Requirements -
         Numpy
         PyTorch
         CV2
         Matplotlib
 	Flask

 Testing for Jupyter Notebook:
 	Place the image required for testing in the same folder.
     	Rename IMAGE_PATH variable (cell number 3) to name of the image that you want to test.
      	Running cell number 5 initiates a download of a trained model (pre-trained weights).
 Downoaded file should be in the same directory of the notebook.
     	Run all other cells as is, in the same order.

 Testing for API:
 	Make sure pre-trained weights are available.
     	Execute app.py from terminal
     	View the page at localhost:5000 or http://127.0.0.1:5000/ in your browser.
 	Choose your input image (from anywhere on your PC), and click submit.
     	A copy of the input image, and the output are stored directly in the same directory.

-Algorithms and Resources Used
+Algorithms and Resources Used:

     1) Non-Maximal Suppression:
         Object detection involves figuring out multiple areas of interest and plotting certain 'bounding boxes' around them.
         NMS is a filtering process to select the best 'box' or boundary that detects objects.

     2) Intersection-over-Union (IoU):
         NMS uses IoU as an evaluation metric to predict bounding boxes.
 It computes the ratio between [Area of Overlapping] to [Area of Union], to separate bounding boxes that 	overlap with each other (boxes that identify the same object).

     3) Research Paper and CNN:
         A previously published research paper that is similar to given problem statement was referenced and studied.